Reuben27/SmartSense-Assessment/README.md

 - Download the yelp_academic_dataset_business.json file from the [Google Drive](https://drive.google.com/drive/folders/1r2gwdgn8vSX2NPjt6VtrWI7p2L8SHUuu?usp=driv) and save it to the data folder within src (src/data folder).

+Note: I have just done exploraty data analysis and linear regression on the datatset to predict the ranking of the restaurant.
+Haven't deployed the code yet.

 ## Source Code Structure

 Structuring the folders is a very important first step in organizing good code.
 The below figure shows the general structure of the my repository.